timuurbesli/CityDefenseZGDD/City_Defense_Z_Discarded_Features_List.md

 ---

+## Pricing Impact

+**Original Pricing Strategy:** $10 with full feature set
+**Adjusted Pricing:** $5 - $7.99 maximum due to discarded features

+By removing these features for the August launch, the game's value proposition requires a lower price point to match the reduced content scope.
+The discarded features can justify price increases through major content updates post-launch.

+## Early Access Hype Risk

+**The Problem:** Early access launches generate high initial hype and player expectations.
+If core features are missing during this critical period, player disappointment can severely damage the game's reputation and long-term success.

+**Reference:** Similar issues occurred with "Eyes of War" where missing features during the hype period led to negative reception despite later improvements.

+**Strategic Solution:** Rather than completely removing features, the optimal approach is to:
+- Show all feature concepts to early access players
+- Launch with basic implementations of key systems
+- Clearly communicate the post-launch improvement roadmap
+- Use early access feedback to refine and enhance features

+**Risk Mitigation:** This ensures players see the game's full potential during the high-engagement early access period, while allowing time for proper implementation and polish based on real player feedback.

+---

 ## Features That Can Be Discarded for August Launch

 1. **Farm System & Food Economy** - Can be discarded